Paraguay Shared Package

 That gives you a fallback if a different channel gets the match.

 Popu TV should be treated as a local broadcaster route rather than a dedicated premium World Cup service.
-No separate pay package has been confirmed in the reviewed material.
+The official site points to a live viewing window, and no separate World Cup-only pay product has been announced.

-A Popu TV-specific World Cup 2026 subscription has not been confirmed in the reviewed material.
+A Popu TV-specific World Cup 2026 subscription has not been announced.
+The clearer current setup is the channel feed plus the official live window on the Popular site.

 | Coverage Type | Details |